sgaona21/paid/README.md

 Paid — Monthly Budgeting Web Application

 Paid is a full-stack budgeting application that helps users track monthly expenses, monitor expendable income, and visualize their finances.
-Built with React, Node, Express, and MySQL, PAID provides a clean, fast, and intuitive interface for managing personal finances.
+Built with React, Node, Express, and MySQL, Paid provides a clean, fast, and intuitive interface for managing personal finances.

 Tech Stack: React • Node.js • Express • MySQL